soumyadeepdas28/student-management-application/README.md

 This project is built with Java,Spring Boot,PostgreSQL .The system provides Rest APIs for manage the students detail for basic crud operation.

+**NOTE**

+* The unit testing,integration testing and api testing are in seperate "test" branch is under development.

 **TECH STACK**🚀

 * Language:Java